New Customer Inquiries

 Learn more about Missouri’s collection laws and how a debt recovery service can help.

-The Fair Debt Collection Practices Act (FDCPA) is a federal law that protects borrowers against deceptive, abusive and unfair debt practices.
+One of the laws for collecting a debt in Missouri is the Fair Debt Collection Practices Act (FDCPA).
+FDCPA is a federal law that protects borrowers against deceptive, abusive and unfair debt practices.
 It restricts debt collectors’ actions, including when and how to communicate with borrowers.
 The law is applicable in all 50 states.

 The FDCPA applies to third-party debt collectors instead of creditors.
 Additionally, the law excludes business debts — only consumer debts, such as personal, family and household loans, are covered.
 Credit card debts, personal loans, medical expenses and student loans all qualify as consumer debts.